Visa document checklist4 photo pagesCountry

 Mexico visa checklist

-Use this Mexico visa checklist to organize documents before the final upload, appointment, or print step.
-The goal is to reduce last-minute guesswork, not to promise approval.
+Use this Mexico visa checklist to organize the documents before the final upload, appointment, or print step.
+It is here to cut down on last-minute guesswork, not to promise approval.

-4 photo pages in IDfot, including 35×45 mm, 25×35 mm, and 31×39 mm plus 1 nearby variants.
-Final evidence can still change with nationality, place of filing, and whichever authority or portal is currently handling the case.
+IDfot currently maps 4 photo pages here, including 35×45 mm, 25×35 mm, and 31×39 mm, plus 1 nearby variant.
+The final document pack can still change with nationality, place of filing, and the authority or portal handling the case.

 How to use this page

-Use this page to review the document checklist, variation notes, and related photo pages for the Mexico visa process.
+Use this page to review the document checklist, key differences, and related photo pages for the Mexico visa process.

 • Use the checklist first for documents and evidence, then move to the photo page that matches the way you are applying.